-- It is recommended a positive control and a negative control be tested in parallel with each batch of tests.
-Tests must be considered invalid if controls do not show - Since these reagents do not contain macromolecular potentiators, it is very unlikely that false positive reactions are caused with IgG coated cells. - Blood specimens of weak A or B subgroups (e.g. Ax) may give rise to false negative or weak reactions when tested using slide, microtitre plates or gel cards.
-It is advisable to re-test weak subgroups using the tube technique. - Individuals older than six months should have their AB0 blood-grouping results confirmed by testing their serum or plasma against known group A_1 and B cells before their AB0 blood group can be confirmed. - In the TEST PROCEDURE one volume is approximately 50 μ L when using the vial dropper provided. - The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagents for use in other techniques.
+- each batch of tests.
+Tests must be considered invalid if controls do not show expected results. - Since these reagents do not contain macromolecular potentiators, it is very unlikely that false positive reactions are caused with IgG coated cells. - Blood specimens of weak A or B subgroups (e.g. Ax) may give rise to false negative or weak reactions when tested using slide, microtitre plates or gel cards.
+It is advisable to re-test weak subgroups using the tube technique.
+Individuals older than six months should have their ABO blood-grouping results - Individuals older than six months should have their AB0 blood-grouping results confirmed by testing their serum or plasma against known group A1 and B cells before their AB0 blood group can be confirmed.
+In the TEST PROCEDURE one volume is approximately 50 μL when using the vial - In the TEST PROCEDURE one volume is approximately 50 μL when using the vial dropper provided. - The use of the reagents and the interpretation of results must be carried out by properly trained and qualified personnel in accordance with the requirements of the country where the reagents are in use. - The user must determine the suitability of the reagents for use in other techniques.